WHICH HOSPITALS DO YOU PERFORM SURGERY AT?

 - Results of any investigations or tests relevant to your eye condition

-WILL I BE ABLE TO DRIVE AND/OR GO BACK TO WORK STRAIGHT AWAY?
+WILL I BE ABLE TO DRIVE OR GO BACK TO WORK STRAIGHT AFTER EYE SURGERY?

 In most cases, your pupils will need to be dilated with special eye drops in order for a thorough eye examination to be carried out.